-A gross feature of the bias voltage dependence is a near-linear dependence of the occupancy on the voltage.
+A gross feature of the bias voltage dependence is a reverse-linear dependence of the occupancy on the voltage.
 The occupancy increased about 8 times by decreasing the bias voltage from 200 to 80 volts.
-The interstrip capacitance was increased by about 1.5 pF and with a typical capacitance dependence of the intrinsic noise of electronics, the occupancy would increase about 4 times.
+The interstrip capacitance was increased by about 1.5 pF as seen in Figure 3.
+With a typical capacitance dependence of the intrinsic noise of electronics, the occupancy would increase about 4 times.
 Thus, the most of the increase of the noise occupancy was explained by the increase of the capacitance, but not all.